How to Apply to Language Agencies as a Freelance Medical Interpreter

 Word of mouth matters.

 Talk to other interpreters you know and trust or consult with the chairs (president, vice president, and secretary) of your local interpreters' association.
 Ask them if they've worked for or know anything about the language companies you're considering applying to.
-Better yet, ask them if they can recommend specific agencies to you.
+Better yet, ask them if they can recommend specific language agencies to you.
 The best agencies I've worked for were recommended to me by fellow interpreters.

 Some agencies have a history of not paying their contractors.